Privacy & HIPAA

 (214) 767-0432 Fax

-You may contact our Chief Privacy Officer or Chief Security Officer for further information about the complaint process.
+You may contact our Chief Privacy Officer and/or Chief Security Officer for further information about the complaint process.

 1601 Murphy Drive